azazellochg/TFS_EPU_parser/README.md

 # TFS_EPU_parser

 A simple Python 3 script to parse EPU session files.
+No dependencies or installation is required!

 This script can be useful to analyze EPU parameters from sessions of different facility users.
 It will analyze **EpuSession.dm** (one per session) and a FoilHole data xml file (from a first found movie), then create a CSV table.